-The Sport Master Plan was submitted on 14 April 2015 to the Mayoral Committee for approval but has not been approved, but the Sport MIG projects identified were approved by the Executive Mayoral Committee.
+The Sports Master Plan was submitted to the Mayoral Committee on 14 April 2015 for approval.
+Although approval has not been granted for the Sports Master Plan, the MIG projects identified were indeed approved by the Executive Mayoral Committee.
+The Sport Master Plan will now serve at the Mayoral Committee Meeting in April 2019, for final approval.
 Lyners Consulting Engineers was appointed to review the Sport Master Plan and the draft will be communicated and workshopped with all roleplayers before resubmitted to the Mayoral Committee for approval.
-It needs to be emphasized that the development of a Sport Programme is an identified game changer to enhance the strategic objective.
+It needs to be emphasized that the development of a Sports Programme is an identified game changer, to enhance the strategic objectives of the municipality.

-The following Sport MIG projects has been identified:
+The following Sports MIG projects has been identified:

-- Bully Pitches at Smitpark Sport grounds in Velddrif - Completion of clubhouse at Smitpark Sport grounds in Velddrif - Lights at Eric Goldschmidt Sport grounds in Velddrif - Upgrade of Eric Goldschmidt Sport grounds - Extension of pavilion at Smitpark Sport grounds in Velddrif - Extension of Clubhouse at Rhinopark in Piketberg - Multi-purpose centre in Piketberg - Upgrading of Watsonia Sport grounds - Upgrading of Piketberg Show grounds as part of Rhinopark - Upgrading of Pella Park in Porterville: B Veld - Indoor sport centre in Porterville - Extension of Pavilion at Pella Park - Upgrading of netball courts in Bergrivier Area - New Club house at Eendekuil Sport grounds
+- Bully Pitches at Smitpark Sports grounds in Velddrif - Completion of clubhouse at Smitpark Sports grounds in Velddrif - Lights at Eric Goldschmidt Sports grounds in Velddrif - Upgrade of Eric Goldschmidt Sports grounds - Extension of pavilion at Smitpark Sports grounds in Velddrif - Extension of Clubhouse at Rhinopark in Piketberg - Multi-purpose centre in Piketberg - Upgrading of Watsonia Sports grounds - Upgrading of Piketberg Show grounds as part of Rhinopark - Upgrading of Pella Park in Porterville: B Veld - Indoor sports centre in Porterville

+- Extension of Pavilion at Pella Park

+- Upgrading of netball courts in Bergrivier Area

+- New Club house at Eendekuil Sports grounds

-- Upgrade of Redelinghuys Sport grounds - Upgrade of Aurora Sport grounds.
+- Upgrade of Redelinghuys Sports grounds

+- Upgrade of Aurora Sports grounds.